 I started Stories of Conflict and Love when I was working as a humanitarian practitioner in conflict and post-conflict areas.

 The ‘conflict’ part of the title is, therefore, obvious; perhaps, the love is less so.
-Over years of work in conflict-affected areas, first as a humanitarian practitioner and later as a researcher, I have attempted to resist the pessimism — often cynicism — that can arise when one exposes herself to atrocities, inequality, or injustice every day.
+Over years of work in conflict-affected areas, first as a humanitarian practitioner and later as a researcher, I have attempted to resist the cynicism that can arise when one exposes herself to atrocities, inequality, or injustice every day.
+My own most successful moments of resistance–inspired by watching how people whose entire lives have unfolded in violent settings navigate their days–arise when I can notice and hold on to beauty, joy, and–indeed–love.
+Calling this space “Stories of Conflict” felt incomplete because that would have hidden just how pervasive a theme love is in the conversations I have had with individuals affected by violence.

 While I am still part of the humanitarian sector and continue to research issues of violence and power inequality, I do not currently spend the majority of my time in conflict or post-conflict areas.
 However, I chose to keep the name of Stories of Conflict and Love for two reasons: While the large-scale physical violence that underpinned my work in conflict-affected areas may not be present in Boston, many of the sources of inequality and structural violence — and the related reflections on militarism, feminism, compassion, and social change — are still relevant here, often in ways we hesitate to acknowledge when we draw firm, artificial lines between “here” and “elsewhere.”

-Relatedly, I have kept the name of the site to remind me, and hopefully the readers, of how textured the narratives that emerge from these spaces can be, and to reflect the fluctuations in the moments that deplete or replenish our faith in humanity.
+Relatedly, I have kept the name of the site to remind me, and hopefully the readers, of how textured the narratives that emerge from these spaces can be, and to reflect the ways in which the moments that deplete or replenish our faith in humanity co-exist side by side in our lives.